Call Criminal Defense Attorney Rory Munns Now 401-573-2265

 After your second offense, penalties for driving under the influence increase significantly.
 A third offense is a felony, which results in harder jail time and serious collateral consequences.
 In addition to the penalties outlined below, the sentencing judge can order your car seized and sold off, with the proceeds going to the State.
 Don't face these potential consequences alone.
 Call Providence DUI lawyer Rory Munns so you can start working on your defense.

-Third or subsequent offense DUI between .08 and .15%
+3rd or subsequent offense DUI between .08 and .15%

 • Mandatory jailtime of 1-3 years

-• Mandatory license suspension of 2-3 years
+• License suspension of 2-3 years

 • Mandatory fine of $400